Solar cooker: Box and panel designs

-Parabolic reflectors
+Parabolic or paraboloidal reflectors

 Parabolic solar cookers concentrate sunlight to a single point.
 When this point is focused on the bottom of a pot, it can heat the pot quickly to very high temperatures which can often be comparable with the temperatures achieved in gas and charcoal grills.
 These types of solar cookers are widely used in several regions of the world, most notably in China and India where hundreds of thousands of families currently use parabolic solar cookers for preparing food and heating water.
 Some parabolic solar cooker projects in China abate between 1–4 tons of carbon dioxide per year and receive carbon credits through the Clean Development Mechanism (CDM) and Gold Standard.
 Some parabolic solar cookers incorporate cutting-edge materials and designs which lead to solar energy efficiencies >90%.
 Others are large enough to feed thousands of people each day, such as the solar bowl at Auroville in India, which makes 2 meals per day for 1,000 people.

 If a reflector is axially symmetrical and shaped so its cross-section is a parabola, it has the property of bringing parallel rays of light (such as sunlight) to a point focus.
 If the axis of symmetry is aimed at the Sun, any object that is located at the focus receives highly concentrated sunlight, and therefore becomes very hot.
 This is the basis for the use of this kind of reflector for solar cooking.

-Paraboloidal reflectors

 Paraboloids are compound curves, which are more difficult to make with simple equipment than single curves.
 Although paraboloidal solar cookers can cook as well as or better than a conventional stove, they are difficult to construct by hand.
 Frequently, these reflectors are made using many small segments that are all single curves which together approximate compound curves.

 Although paraboloids are difficult to make from flat sheets of solid material, they can be made quite simply by rotating open-topped containers which hold liquids.
 The top surface of a liquid which is being rotated at constant speed around a vertical axis naturally takes the form of a paraboloid.
 Centrifugal force causes material to move outward from the axis of rotation until a deep enough depression is formed in the surface for the force to be balanced by the levelling effect of gravity.
 It turns out that the depression is an exact paraboloid.
 (See Liquid-mirror telescope.)
 If the material solidifies while it is rotating, the paraboloidal shape is maintained after the rotation stops, and can be used to make a reflector.
 This rotation technique is sometimes used to make paraboloidal mirrors for astronomical telescopes, and has also been used for solar cookers.
 Devices for constructing such paraboloids are known as rotating furnaces.

 Paraboloidal reflectors generate high temperatures and cook quickly, but require frequent adjustment and supervision for safe operation.
 Several hundred thousand exist, mainly in China.
 They are especially useful for individual household and large-scale institutional cooking.